jprokkola/Strutta_repo/Datasets/README_DataDescriptions.md

 **Explorated** = Exploration tendency, indicated by 1 = fish entered the section of the arena behind a gate, or 0 = fish did not enter this section.

-**Activity** = Proportion of time fish was actively moving during the trial, calculated as 1 - (time spent still  more than 2 seconds at a time / total time outside the start box during the trial).
+**Intensity** = Proportion of time fish was actively moving during the trial, calculated as 1 - (time spent still  more than 2 seconds at a time / total time outside the start box during the trial).

 **Treatment** = Same as Group, but alphabetical order reversed (control = aControl)